SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 To maximize the use of the modern user interface for your site pages and list and library pages, see [Modernize the user interface](modernize-userinterface.md).

-To learn more about how to unblock your lists and libraries when using the modern user interface, see [Maximize use of the modern list and library user interface](modernize-userinterface-lists-and-libraries.md).
+To learn more about how to unblock your lists and libraries when using the modern user interface, see [Maximize use of modern lists and libraries](modernize-userinterface-lists-and-libraries.md).

 You will also need to modernize your customizations as explained in [Modernize customizations](modernize-customizations.md).